hilogames/Flippy/Development.md

   image?
 At one point I had an idea to do clustered patches of squares in earth tones, procedurally generated.

-- Track destruction of readout and platform should not show the same particle emitters as normal segments.
+- Destruction of non-track-ish segments (readout, platform) should not use the same particle emitters as track-ish segments.

-- Prettier links.
-Maybe quadratic Bezier curves for link nodes.
-  Maybe different coloring.

-- For import thumbnails: Trace out CG lines for track segment paths rather than shrinking down images.
-The result might be better.
-  (And wouldn't need UIImages anymore in HLTextureStore.)

-- For multisegment rotation: In case of conflict, search for nearby pivot that would work without conflicts.
-Shouldn't be hard to check a few anyway.

 - Prettier Bezier curves for links . . . well, if it does indeed look better.
 Control points chosen so that the links always curve a bit: